 We moms put all of our energy into so many different things throughout the day, that by bedtime, we are exhausted and short-tempered.

-This is why it’s so important to create a bedtime routine that is relaxing, and that you and your child will actually look forward to.
+This is why it’s such a good idea to create a bedtime routine that is relaxing, and that you and your child will actually look forward to.

-Of course you will still rejoice when you finally close the door, or when your child finally closes her eyes and drifts off to sleep, but imagine how much nicer it will be if you don’t dread the bedtime routine.
+Of course you will still rejoice when you finally close the door, or when your child finally closes her eyes and drifts off to sleep, but imagine how much nicer it will be if you don’t dread bedtime!.

-Before you develop your routine, you should remember two things:
+Before you develop a schedule and routine, you should remember two things:

 We’ve all done it.
 I know I have.
 And as the words are coming out of my mouth, I know that I shouldn’t say it.

-Don’t make bedtime a negative thing.
+Don’t make naps or bedtime a negative thing.
 Keep it positive.

 I have one child who has despised sleep since the day that she was born.
 She’s finally getting better.
 She knows the importance of sleep now because I have told her over and over.

 Teaching your child about the importance of sleep and how it will help your child to feel happier and recharged is definitely something one of the things a 3 year old should learn.

 2. Include time to connect with your child